In app design, it is necessary to permanently save specific data. At that time, a local DB created on the user’s smartphone is designed.

 await isar.users.put(user);

-What does “users” in isar.users.put refer to?
+What is the “users” in isar.users.put that suddenly appeared?

 final user = User()